 We also recently convened the 21st Annual Timothy A. Gelatt Dialogue on the Rule of Law in East Asia.
 This year we focused on the question of Due Process for Foreign Businesses in China.
 Our guests included U.S. and Chinese experts and practitioners who analyzed several of the high-profile cases, including the Anti-Monopoly case against Qualcomm and the criminal prosecution of ChinaWhys founder Peter Humphrey.
 Through these programs we play an effective role in helping China and other countries improve their legal systems while serving as a bridge between American and Asian legal experts.

 We have welcomed new Research Scholars Elias Blood-Patterson, Yuan (Amy) Gao, and Alvin Cheung.
 We are also pleased to have Professor Sida Liu of the University of Wisconsin to support our work on the legal profession in China.
 We have also welcomed our new Program Coordinator Alexis Agliano Sanborn and Program Assistant Jean Lee.
-You can learn more about the USALI team at our website.

 As we look towards 2016, we remain committed to our mission to promote constructive engagement with Asian partners to advocate for legal reform in Asia and the United States.
 These goals are admittedly ambitious and can only be accomplished with the support and active participation of our colleagues and friends around the globe.
 Please consider making a gift to the U.S.-Asia Law Institute.